 This checklist will help you to stay on track and you can just check-off whatever task you have finished.
 Pretty simple.

 Thinking about updating your kitchen?
 You don’t like the look of your dark wooden cabinets anymore?
 I painted my cabinets for under $ 200 and check out the difference right here: How to paint kitchen cabinets without sanding and priming

 Summary of 6 days Spring Cleaning Challenge

 I love to clean my house for spring.
 I love it when my house smells fresh and clean and I enjoy opening up my windows and letting all the fresh air in.
 It makes such a difference when everything sparkles.

 On the other hand, if everything smells so fresh, I don’t want to cook anymore, because my stove is so nice and clean.

 And I just can’t stand that greasy smell of bacon and meat in my clean kitchen (LOL).

 This is actually a good thing because now I can start with my spring detox diet.
-Which is absolutely necessary after this cold and long winter with lots of sweets.
+This is absolutely necessary after this cold and long winter with lots of sweets.